JRCWest/HatInTimeMods/README.md

 # HatInTimeMods
-Varies maps and mods made for A Hat in Time, using UDK and UnrealScript.
+Various maps and mods made for A Hat in Time, using UDK and UnrealScript.